Sunday Worship | 9:30am, 11:30am & 6:00pm | (*For sign language interpretation, email: Sarah Garner. )

 Jeff handles our communication needs at Trinity.
-Utilizing simple methods such as printed flyers and the website, he works to keep the congregation in tune with what is going on.
+Utilizing simple methods such as printed flyers, the website, and social media he works to keep the congregation in tune with what is going on.
 Jeff also pastors and cares for the many artists who worship here.
 An artist himself, he feels called to help inspirit purpose in their creative efforts and creates opportunities for them to gather.
 He is married to Julia, the Children's Pastor, and they have a little guy named, Henry.

 BUILDING MAINTENANCE | John Burke

 John keeps the Lord's house looking beautiful and ready for worship and learning.
 He handles all of the maintenance and clean up needs around Trinity.
 In addition to this, John has led the last four Alabama Relief Trips and has a deep heart for missions.
-John lives in College Park and has two boys, Eli and Noah.
+John lives in Howell Station and has two boys, Eli and Noah.

 LAZARUS ATLANTA DIRECTOR | Ben Parks

 Ben Parks is the Atlanta Director of Lazarus, a ministry for the homeless of our city.
 Ben organizes events, mobilizes volunteers and keeps the ministry operational.
 He has a smug sense of humor (in case you couldn't tell) and we are happy that he keeps his office here at Trinity.
-He is married to Lucy and they have two kids.
+He is married to Lucy and they have two kiddos, Thad and Eli.

 Drew wants to see Christ's gospel transform his neighborhood of Vine City.
 Vine City is a nearby neighborhood that is rich in Atlanta history but has been subject to many social and economic ills in the last few decades.
 He, along with many from Trinity, have chosen to live in community with these good folks, to live out the gospel by simply being a good neighbor and sharing Christ.
-He and these neighbors are working on a church plant called Redeemer Community Church.
+He and these neighbors recently launched an Anglican church plant called Redeemer Community Church.
 He and his wife Diane have two daughters.

 PASTORAL CARE DIRECTOR | Gareth Allcott